 - Accident/dangerous occurrence reports must be made to the Corporate Health and Safety Officer via email (contractor accident/dangerous occurrence information direct to Monitoring Officers) as under certain circumstances they are reportable to the HSE (see RIDDOR below); - Sickness Absence is reported and monitored through our absence management partner GoodShape.
 This is managed by line managers.
-The Attendance Policy and documentation can be found on the Council's StaffNet; - Departmental health and safety inspections are undertaken by Safety Coordinators on a six monthly basis, reviewed and signed by Strategic Directors with a copy placed on the Health and Safety folder on the G drive which will then be reviewed by the Corporate Health and Safety Officer and considered by the Strategic Leadership Team; - Health and Safety is a standing agenda item on all Strategic Leadership Team and Directorate Management Team (DMT) agendas; - Bi-annual Safety Committee meetings are held.
-The Committee includes UNISON and management representatives; - The Health and Safety Policy is reviewed annually and considered and approved by the Strategic Leadership Team - Corporate and departmental risk registers are considered on a quarterly basis by the Change Board; - All Committee reports include health and safety implications under "Corporate Implications"; - Internal Audit raises any high risk health and safety issues identified within their service review reports and at their quarterly audit review meetings with the Chief Executive Officer.
-Health and Safety is included as part of the annual audit plan; - Strategic Directors should also bring audit health and safety recommendations for discussion at the Strategic Leadership Team; - The Safety coordinators escalate to their Strategic Directors any safety issues that cannot be resolved.
+The Attendance Policy and documentation can be found on the Council's StaffNet; - Departmental health and safety inspections are undertaken by Safety Coordinators on a six-monthly basis where applicable (Satellite offices), reviewed and signed by Strategic Directors with a copy saved on the centralized Health and Safety folder on the G drive which will then be reviewed by the Corporate Health and Safety Officer and considered by the Strategic Leadership Team;

+- Health and Safety is a standing agenda item on all Strategic Leadership Team and Directorate Management Team (DMT) agendas; - Bi-annual Safety Committee meetings are held.
+The Committee includes UNISON and management representatives; - The Health and Safety Policy is reviewed annually and considered and approved by the Strategic Leadership Team - Corporate and Directorate risk registers are considered on a quarterly basis by the Change Board. - All Committee reports include health and safety implications under "Corporate Implications"; - Internal Audit raises any high risk health and safety issues identified within their service review reports and at their quarterly audit review meetings with the Chief Executive Officer.
+Health and Safety is included as part of the annual audit plan; - Strategic Directors should also bring audit health and safety recommendations for discussion at the Strategic Leadership Team; - The Safety coordinators escalate to their service Managers and or Strategic Directors any safety issues that cannot be resolved.